-This is our guide to snakes that don’t bite as often as other species.
-These snakes still have defensive instincts, and can bite humans if provoked, but they are typically gentler and more docile than most.
+We will explain more about snakes that don’t bite as often as others.
+These snakes will still have defensive instincts, and can bite if provoked/unsettled, but they are more docile and tolerant of humans than other species.

-If your snake bites you, it will be because of fear, because they’re hungry or you’re annoying them.
-If they’re scared, some snakes will get defensive and start to either strike or feign strikes at you.
+If your snake bites you, it will be due to fear, hunger, or irritation.
+When scared, some snakes will get defensive and strike or feign strikes at you.

 Which Pet Snake Is Least Likely to Bite?